boyan01/lychee_player/example/README.md

-# lychee_player_example
+# audio_player_example

-Demonstrates how to use the lychee_player plugin.
+Demonstrates how to use the audio_player plugin.

 ## Getting Started